nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/relationship.md

 ## Relationship Keys

 Relationship model's `key` attribute is derived from its `label` attribute (unique for all Relationship instances).
-The key of a Relationship instance contains a graphql-safe string used as the key in the underlying relationship data dictionary and it can be used to retrieve data from the API and GraphQL.
+The key of a Relationship instance contains a GraphQL-safe string used as the key in the underlying relationship data dictionary and it can be used to retrieve data from the API and GraphQL.

 ### Options